WICG/display-locking/explainer.md

 After insertion, we can request the rendering values (style, layout, etc) to be updated.
-These updates can be *co-operative* -- **interleaved with other work such as running script or DOM updates outside of the locked subtree** if they are going to take a long time, or calculated synchronusly if we need it.
+These updates can be *co-operative* -- **interleaved with other work such as running script or DOM updates outside of the locked subtree** if they are going to take a long time, or calculated synchronusly if needed.
-The developer is also able to commit the element's lock, which will calculate the rendering values if it's not up-to-date, and cause the visual updates of the modified subtree to appear.
+The developer is also able to commit the element's lock, which will calculate the rendering values if they are not up-to-date, and cause the visual updates of the modified subtree to appear.

-In essence, display locking will make it possible to **perform complicated DOM updates without causing the rest of the page to jank** and **only pay rendering costs on things that really need it**.
+In essence, display locking will make it possible to **perform complicated DOM updates without causing the rest of the page to jank** and **only pay rendering costs if and when the developer decides to do it**.

 ### Example code